 Zero Coupon Bonds Risk.
 With respect to the Domini Impact Bond Fund (the Fund) zero coupon bonds (which do not pay interest until maturity) may be more speculative and may fluctuate more in value than securities which pay income periodically and in cash.
 These securities are more likely to respond to changes in interest rates than interest-bearing securities having similar maturities and credit quality.
 These securities are more sensitive to the credit quality of the underlying issuer.
 Unlike bonds that pay interest throughout the period to maturity, the Fund generally will realize no cash until maturity and, if the issuer defaults, the Fund may obtain no return at all on its investment.
-In addition, although the Fund receives no periodic cash payments on such securities, the Fund is deemed for tax purposes to receive income from such securities, which applicable tax rules require the Fund to distribute to shareholders.
-Such distributions may be taxable when distributed to shareholders and, in addition, could reduce the Fund's reserve position and require the Fund to sell securities and incur a gain or loss at a time it may not otherwise want in order to provide the cash necessary for these distributions.
+In addition, although the Fund receives no periodic cash payments on such securities, which applicable tax rules require the Fund to distribute to shareholders.
+Such distributions may be taxable when distributed to require the Fund to sell securities and incur a gain or loss at a time it may not otherwise want in order to provide the cash necessary for these distributions.